Robert Enke, gone but never forgotten

 "When people are acutely depressed, many of them seem to want to hide," he wrote in 2017.
 "I also understood that Robert spent most of his life the way I met him: rational, in quiet happiness, healthy.
 Like most sufferers, depression only got hold of him for short periods of his life.
 With his death, Robert gave us the task to better combat mental illnesses."

 The foundation has helped make it easier for a professional footballer to access psychiatrists and therapy, while it has also raised awareness and offered support through school visits and the creation of a smartphone app.
-This year it has also backed the design of a short virtual reality experience, which aims to give people an idea of the symptoms that over four million people who have depression in Germany can suffer from.
+Back in 2019 it also backed the design of a short virtual reality experience, which aims to give people an idea of the symptoms that over four million people who have depression in Germany can suffer from.

 Don't suffer in silence: